micsport13/stat386-projects/_posts/2022-11-16-webscraping-eda.md

 ---

 # Introduction
 In this blog post, we will be analyzing stock data pulled from AlphaVantage's API, namely the FAANG Stocks (Facebook, Apple, Amazon, Netflix, and Google or Alphabet).
 I wanted to compare these stocks and see how some of the trends that these stocks followed.
 Since these companies have been grouped together because they are within the same industry, I suspect we will see some correlation but let's see what the data says.
 If you would like to see how this data was obtained, please refer to my last post <a href="https://micsport13.github.io/stat386-projects/2022/10/18/webscraping-post.html">here</a>.
+If you would like to know how to create these charts from the data, please refer to the link at the bottom of this post.
 Let's get into it!
 (Also, I colored the charts that match the colors of the companies they represent)

 # Data Collection
 First, one of the things I wanted to do was draw a line plot with all of the stocks overlayed, just to get a general idea of the data.